Effects of the centrifugal force in stellar dynamo simulations: Model

-is the rate-of-strain tensor, where semicolons denote covariant differentiation. $T$ is the temperature, $s$ is the specific entropy.
-Furthermore, $\vec F^{\rm rad} = -K\nabla T$ is the radiative flux which is modeled with the diffusion approximation, where $K=K(r)$ has a fixed spatial profile; see Sect.~2.1 in \cite{Kapyla14}.
-We also investigate the effects of Kramers opacity in some runs (see Sect.~\ref{sec:adw}).
-We do this by replacing the radiative heat conductivity $K$ in the radiative flux term $\vec{F}^{\rm rad} = -K\bm\nabla T$ by

-where $a=1$ and $b=-7/2$ correspond to the Kramers opacity law \citep[][]{Brandenburg00}. $K_0$ is a constant that depends on natural constants and in simulations also on the luminosity of the model \citep{Viviani21}. $\vec F^{\rm SGS}=-\chi_{\rm SGS}\rho T\vec\nabla s$ is a sub-grid scale flux which is implemented to smooth grid-scale fluctuations which would otherwise make the system unstable.
-Here, $\chi_{\rm SGS}$ is the sub-grid scale entropy diffusivity and it varies smoothly from $0$ at $r/R = 0.7$ to $0.4\nu$ at $r/R=0.72$, then smoothly increases by a factor of $12.5$ at $r/R=0.98$, above which is constant.
-The first three term on the right-hand-side of Eq.~(\ref{eq:entropy}),
+where $\vec A$ is the magnetic vector potential, ${\vec B} = {\vec\nabla}\times {\vec A}$ is the magnetic field, $\vec u$ is the velocity field, $\eta$ is the magnetic diffusivity, $\mu_0$ is the vacuum permeability, $t$ is the time, $\vec J = \vec \nabla \times \vec B / \mu_0$ is the electric current density, $\rho$ is the mass density, $p$ is the pressure, $\nu$ is the viscosity, is the rate-of-strain tensor, where semicolons denote covariant differentiation, $T$ is the temperature, and $s$ is the specific entropy.
+Furthermore, $\vec F^{\rm rad} = -K\nabla T$ is the radiative flux, which we modeled with the diffusion approximation, where $K=K(r)$ has a fixed spatial profile (see Sect.~2.1 in \citealt{Kapyla14}).
+We also investigated the effects of Kramers opacity in some runs (see Sect.~\ref{sec:adw}).
+We did this by replacing the radiative heat conductivity, $K,$ in the radiative flux term $\vec{F}^{\rm rad} = -K\bm\nabla T$ with where $a=1$ and $b=-7/2$ correspond to the Kramers opacity law \citep[][]{Brandenburg00}.
+Here, $K_0$ is a constant that depends on natural constants and, in simulations, on the luminosity of the model \citep{Viviani21}.
+The $\vec F^{\rm SGS}=-\chi_{\rm SGS}\rho T\vec\nabla s$ is a sub-grid scale flux that we implemented to smooth grid-scale fluctuations that would otherwise make the system unstable.
+Here, $\chi_{\rm SGS}$ is the sub-grid scale entropy diffusivity, and it varies smoothly from $0$ at $r/R = 0.7$ to $0.4\nu$ at $r/R=0.72$; it then smoothly increases by a factor of $12.5$ at $r/R=0.98$, above which it is constant.
+The first three terms on the right-hand side of Eq.~(\ref{eq:entropy}),

 are the gravitational, Coriolis, and centrifugal forces.